BEEugene/public-release/README.md

 # Public Release for python 3
-A small utility for exporting a python script, along with all its dependencies, into a new GitHub repository, so that it can easily be installed and run by other people.
+A small utility for exporting a python script, along with all its dependencies, into a new offline or GitHub repository, so that it can easily be installed and run by other people.

 This tool is useful if you have a demo script that you want to rease to the public, but you do not want to release your entire code-base because of confidentiality or the fact that your code is an embarassing mess.